edward-jazzhands/libraries/docs/ezpubsub/index.md

 signal.publish(UserLoginEvent(user, "abc123", "1.2.3.4"))
 ```

 This forces better API design and catches mistakes at compile time instead of runtime.
-If you need flexible payloads, use TypedDicts, dataclasses, or even a `Union` of event types.
+EZPubSub is opinionated about this: **no `**kwargs`**.
+Every signal has a specific type.

----
+It is of course possible to simply not use any type hinting when creating a signal (or use `Any`), as type hints in Python are optional.
+But the library is designed to encourage type safety by default.
+As for why you would ever want to create a signal using `Any` or without a type hint, I won't ask any questions ;)

 ## Installation